saturneric/GpgFrontend-Manual/src/content/docs/overview/contact.md

 community, reflecting values like innovation, connectivity, and collaboration.
 :)

-## Language Proficiency
+## Languages

-I can use the following languages and welcome communication in any of them:
+I can use these languages and welcome messages in any of them:

 - English
 - Chinese